kizniche/Mycodo/mycodo-manual.rst

 The Autotune feature is useful for determining appropriate Kp, Ki, and Kd gains of a PID controller.
 The autotuner will manipulate an output and measure the response in the environment being measured by a sensor.
-It will take several cycles to determine the gains accoring to several rules.
+It will take several cycles to determine the gains according to several rules.
 In order to use this feature, the PID controller must be properly configured, and a Noise Band and Outstep selected, then select "Start Autotune".
 The output of the autotuner will appear in the daemon log (Config -> Mycodo Logs -> Daemon).